chaturay/serverless-artillery/README.md

 You can use serverless-artillery to performance test or load test your service/target/endpoint/URL.
 Performance testing framework forms the basis of the other two modes of serverless-artillery, i.e. acceptance mode and monitoring mode.

 ## Tutorial 1: Run a quick performance test
 If you want to quickly test your setup or see serverless-artillery in action, do the following to quickly run a **small load/performance test**.
-Don't worry about what these commands do in detail.
-This document explains them in detail later.

 ### 1. Setup AWS account credentials
 Make sure you have [setup your AWS account credentials](#before-running-serverless-artillery) before proceeding.